vulcanicdev/Eye-Lib/README.md

 # EyeLib - Roblox GUI Library

-A simple and customizable GUI library for Roblox.
+A roblox library for people.

 ## Features